 Laudick definitely thinks so: “It can tell you more about what’s happening.
 One analogy is about a colleague, who is a diver.
 He says that one of the challenges he has is that when he’s underwater he sees some amazing things, some scary things and some he can’t understand.
 With machine learning, […] something small as a smartphone could decode all of that for him”

-We got the sense that while sci-fi movies depict AI as a superior intelligence that is constantly trying to subjugate humans, in reality, in the tech world, AI is an auxiliary brain, trying to satisfy your needs before you pronounce them.
-Predictive learning is key in this equation, an idea Marcel Campos from Asus also talked about here.
+We got the sense that while sci-fi movies depict AI as a superior intelligence that is constantly trying to subjugate humans, in reality and in the tech world, AI is an auxiliary brain, trying to satisfy your needs before you pronounce them.
+Predictive learning is key in this equation, an idea Marcel Campos from Asus also talked about in our exclusive interview here.

 The trend (and challenge for many companies, still) is to do all of that in real time, by moving machine learning to the edge and out of data centers.
-We’ll see how will that evolve and at what pace in the years to come!
+We’ll see how will quickly this technology will develop in the years to come!